nctu6/ollama/examples/langchain-typescript-simple/README.md

 # LangChain

-This example is a basic "hello world" of using LangChain with Ollama using Node.js and Typescript.
+This example is a basic "hello world" of using LangChain with Unieai using Node.js and Typescript.

 ## Running the Example